harness787/nostalgia-circus/README.md

 ## Testing

 I'm very happy with how well I acheived the inteded purpose for each of the user stories.
-I have tested all screen widths for functionality and UX through my browser's inspect element tool.
+I have tested all screen widths for functionality and UX through two browser's inspect element tool (Chrome and Opera) and my iPhone 7 for true mobile testing.
-For any scenarios that have not been automated, test the user stories manually and provide as much detail as is relevant.
-A particularly useful form for describing your testing process is via scenarios, such as:

-1. Contact form:
-    1. Go to the "Contact Us" page
-    2. Try to submit the empty form and verify that an error message about the required fields appears
-    3. Try to submit the form with an empty field and verify that a relevant error message appears.
-    4. Try to submit the form with an invalid email address and verify that a relevant error message appears.
-    5. Try to submit the form with all inputs valid and verify that the page clears.

-In addition, you should mention in this section how your project looks and works on different browsers and screen sizes.

-You should also mention in this section any interesting bugs or problems you discovered during your testing, even if you haven't addressed them yet.

-If this section grows too long, you may want to split it off into a separate file and link to it from here.
+The embedded elements in the music page allows the user to play the music in the website.
+If the user wishes to visit the soundcloud page, they are easily put into a new tab that takes them into the track they are interested in.
+The links in the upcoming shows page all open in new tabs with the exception of the text located at the bottom of the screen that links to the in-site contact page.
+The elements hover and don't overlap and the google maps takes the user to the location pinged in a new google maps tab.
+The contact form will not submit without all forms filled out and the email address formatted correctly.
+The social media icons link out to the band's social media with the exception of the youtube link since the band doesn't have an official youtube channel set up.
+It currently links to the youtube home page.

+The project and its images scale to fit different sizes to optimize UX through the use of bootstrap col classes.

+One bug I was struggling with for a long time was that the testing I was doing on my iPhone was rendering no background image on the landing page.
+I realized this was due to the "background-attachment:fixed" class not working in mobile browsers.
+The post on this [StackOverflow](https://stackoverflow.com/questions/30102792/css-media-query-target-only-ios-devices) page helped me solve this problem.
 ## Deployment

 This section should describe the process you went through to deploy the project to a hosting platform (e.g. GitHub Pages or Heroku).